robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 - Only 5GB per transfer
 - Not open source

-Uploading files with TransferNow is straight-forward, their landing page is beautiful and contains cute art, instead of ads.
+Uploading files with TransferNow is straight-forward, their website is beautiful and contains cute art, instead of ads.

 ![Screenshot of TransferNow landing page](/assets/img/transfernow.png)